dominykasmurza/grader/docs/ALGORITHM.md

 ## Validation details to add

-- Scanner models: TODO
+- Scanner models: Validated with Sharp printers/scanners (BP70C31, BP50C31, MX3061, MX3060, MX2651), also works with pictures from smartphones, but even lighting needs to be ensured (avoid shadow).
-- Number of sheets reviewed: TODO
+- Number of sheets reviewed: 604 sheets were evaluated at the IBO 2026.

-- Response-level accuracy: TODO
-- False-positive/false-negative rates: TODO
-- Missing-marker performance: TODO
+## Major identified issues (11 sheets) were all user-side:

+- Poor performance when the two bottom ArUco markers were partly removed due to printing (2 sheets; misaligned bottom).
+- Improper sticker alignment (scores were adjusted for ~5 sheets due to bad sticker alignment).
+- Use of blue pen (some of the blue-marked circles were not captured, ~1 sheet).
+- Not filling the whole circle (e.g. using dots, "x", check marks, ~3 sheets).